19hours/sg-statutes/Acts/Income Tax Act.md

 (d) business planning, development and co-ordination (including the performance of economic or investment research and analysis) of information and processes to improve standards of services or products;

-(e) research and development (including test bedding) carried out on behalf of the approved related company;
+(e) [Deleted by Act 39 of 2017 wef 26/10/2017]

-(f) general management and administration (such as intellectual property management, risk management, internal audit, budgeting and forecasting);
+(f) general management and administration (such as risk management, internal audit, budgeting and forecasting, but excluding intellectual property management);

+[Act 39 of 2017 wef 26/10/2017]

 (g) technical support services (such as marine and offshore engineering technical support, accounting and tax consultancy services and actuary services);